auca/com.299/Project 1/Readme.md

 Both sides compete to earn eleven points.
 Points are earned when one fails to return the ball to the opponent.

-The first task of the project is to recreate the Pong game in the Unity game engine.
-The second task is to modify the Pong gameplay mechanics considerably or to reuse it to create a different game such as Breakout or Pinball.

 ### Practice #1

 ![Practice 1](http://i.imgur.com/TNTxs2s.png)